PaulNoth/saral/README-en.md

 With `bar`, we declare procedure with name `iDoSomething`.
 It is without parameters.

 We can add parameters.
-They need to be in supported data types.
+They need to be in supported data types and arrays.
 ```
 bar iDoSomethingElse(neskutočné numeralio x)
     ciskaj x